-Leeds Dental Institute - a clinical academic centre
+Leeds Dental Institute

 Run as a partnership between the University of Leeds and Leeds Teaching Hospitals NHS Trust, the Institute provides routine dental care to support the training of the next generation of dental care professionals - dentists, dental hygienists, dental therapists, dental technicians and dental nurses.